 II.
 If your water is too hot, it will burn the protein powder.
 It is made from milk, so temperature is something to consider.
 Lastly, I used to use a blender to mix, but traveling has been a pain, so I just stir really well.
 This seems to work just fine, especially on the go.

-Also, if you can’t tolerate milk-sourced products, you can try an egg based protein powder like this:
+Also, if you can’t tolerate milk-sourced products, you can try an egg based protein powder. (***Note, I now buy the unflavored protein powder and add my own stevia since it seems all protein powders use natural flavors).

 8. Just a busy schedule?
 Plan your meals ahead of time.
 I actually spend a good portion of one day a week of just prepping meals ahead of time, and putting them in the freezer.
 Then during the week, I just grab, heat, and eat.
 There was a time when I actually thought I was spending too much time in the kitchen, but then I did a time comparison of how long it actually takes.
 A friend of mine wanted to grab some quick food to go, so she left my place about the same time as I started chopping up vegetables for my nightly dinner, except this time, I was making a huge batch.
 It was the same recipe you can read about in my article You had what for Dinner?